manojlds/YDeliver/README.md

 ```

 The above configuration in a `install.yml` defines an application `ydeliver`.
 When you install this application, the task `NugetPublish` is run.
 The `config` section defines the configuration needed to run the tasks.
 Here the nuget packages and the nuget feed source are specified.

+You can override the `install.yml` settings by adding a `-config` parameter to `Invoke-YInstall`.
+See scaffolded `install.ps1` for example.

 ## YDeploy